 The bike must remain owned by the company and ownership should not be transferred to the employee during the period of the loan.
 If you buy the bike from the company at some point down the line, then the company must pay Corporation Tax on the value the bike was sold for.
 It’s also worth noting it must be sold at a commercial rate, meaning you can’t buy a £6,000 bike and sell it to yourself for £10 a few months later!

 As the company retains ownership of the bike, it’s important to remember that the cost of any repairs remains the responsibility of the company.

-Your accountants will be able to advise whether direct purchase or the cycle to work scheme is best for your particular circumstances.
+Your accountants can advise whether direct purchase or the cycle-to-work scheme is best for your particular circumstances.